 In September 2013, the Company entered into an agreement with Ericsson which deferred to November 2013 approximately \$2.3 million in milestone payments scheduled under the core contract, provided the Company made one payment of \$1.6 million, which offsets the total deferred amount, in September 2013.
 The Company made this payment.
 The remaining milestone payments previously due under the contract were deferred to later in 2013 and beyond.
 The deferred payments continue to incur interest at a rate of 6.5% per annum.
 As of September 30, 2013, the Company had recorded \$0.7 million in accounts payable and accrued expenses, excluding interest, related to these required payments and has incurred and capitalized \$6.8 million of costs related to this contract.
 The costs are recorded as an asset in property and equipment.
 If the Company and Ericsson are unable to agree on revised technical requirements and pricing for certain contract deliverables, the contract may be terminated without liability to either party upon the Company's payment of the outstanding \$0.7 million deferred amount plus associated interest.
 The Company may, however, be required to record an impairment charge.
 If the contract is terminated for convenience, the Company must make a final payment of \$10.0 million in either cash or shares of Company common stock at the Company's election.
-If the Company elects to make payment in common stock, Ericsson will have the option either to accept the shares of common stock or instruct the Company to complete a block sale of the common stock and deliver the proceeds to Ericsson.
-If Ericsson chooses to accept common stock, the number of shares it will receive will be calculated based on the final payment amount plus 5%.
+If the Company elects to make payment in common stock, Ericsson will have the option either to accept the shares of common stock, the number of shares it will receive will be calculated based on the final payment amount plus 5%.